Updated February 23, 2019

 You probably followed the Pinner’s board or their entire account.
 To unfollow a board simply go to the board and click “Unfollow”.
 When you’re done it should read as “Follow”.

-To unfollow a pinner’s account go to their Pinterest home page and click the “Unfollow All” button.
+To unfollow a Pinner’s account go to their Pinterest profile page and click the “Unfollow” button as shown below.